YoushaaMurhij/FMFNet/README.md

 ## Main Results

 ## Lisence
-FMFNet is released under MIT license (see LICENSE).
+FMFNet is released under MIT license (see [LICENSE](LICENSE)).
 It is developed based on a forked version of CenterPoint.
-We also incorperate a large amount of code from Det3D, CenterNet and CenterTrack.
-Note that both nuScenes dataset is under non-commercial license.
+We also incorperate a large amount of code from [det3d](https://github.com/poodarchu/Det3D), [CenterNet](https://github.com/xingyizhou/CenterNet) and [CenterTrack](https://github.com/xingyizhou/CenterTrack).
+Note that nuScenes dataset is under non-commercial license.

 ## Use FMFNet
 Follow these steps to reproduce our results on nuScenes validation and test sets and get pretrained models.